 London Meed School wishes all pupils to feel secure and comfortable at school.
 We consider bullying to be a threat to the security and welfare of children.
 Therefore we would request that any concerns in this area are brought to our attention.
 If you or your child has a specific concern in this area, in the first instance contact your child's class teacher.
-For further advice please contact Assistant Head Teacher and SENCo Mr Viinikka.
+For further advice please contact Acting Deputy Head Teacher and SENCo Mr Viinikka.
 Please call him directly through the school switchboard or ask in the school office for an appointment.
-Alternatively contact Ms Reece the Headteacher or Ms Langtree the Deputy Headteacher.
+Alternatively contact the Acting Head Teacher Ms Langtree.
 Please see Anti-Bullying Policy.